-Back in the early days of poker, when the World Series of Poker Main Event had less than 100 players, it was rumoured to be rude to ‘check-raise’ your opponent.
+Back in the early days of poker, when the World Series of Poker Main Event had less than 100 players, it was rumored to be rude to ‘check-raise’ your opponent.
 Despite this clearly being a rather silly notion when you think about the dog eats dog nature of poker, it highlights how powerful a move actually check-raising is.
-Some players got (and still get) so bothered by it that they find it rude, aggravating or simply shrivel up a little inside when it happens to them.
+Some players got (and still get) so bothered by it that they find it rude, aggravating, or simply shrivel up a little inside when it happens to them.

 So clearly the check-raise is an extremely effective tool if used correctly, as it can help you pump into money the pot with your good hands and also allow you to bluff your opponents when they have bet in position against you.
 For both these purposes and many more, it can be an extremely valuable part of your arsenal that is still underused by many players.